-During this class, you will learn to mix a batch of indigo dye for dyeing cloth napkins and tea towels (included in class supplies) and whatever else you want to work on.
+During this class, you will learn to mix a batch of indigo dye for dyeing cloth napkins and tea towels (included in class supplies) and whatever else you have on hand and want to work with.
 Sylvia will show participants two shibori folding techniques using two white kitchen towels.
-Both the masks and the towels will be a beautiful addition to your home decor or make great gifts!
+The napkins and the towels will be a beautiful addition to your home decor or make great gifts!
 You will have enough dye left over (which lasts if kept in the right conditions) to use again and again.
 This workshop is suitable for beginners.
 (Warning...this process of creativity is addictive and you will want to find anything and everything to dye because everything turns out so cool!
 Please feel free to come prepared with extra items to dye.
 Any 100% natural fabric will work8)

 Sylvia started making her own hand dyed products out of a love for crafting and realizing that not everyone can afford to hire an interior designer but everyone should be able to have fun quality products at an affordable price.

 The supply kit (included with the purchase of this workshop) includes:

 - 2 White Kitchen Towels

 - 6 Cloth Napkins

 Important things to have on hand (not provided):

 - Work space with access to hot water

 - Sink for rinsing (Ideally stainless steel or an outdoor space to avoid staining porcelain…if using a porcelain tub to hang items, you can just make sure your projects drip onto an old towel or plastic)